Jigoku (film): Reception

-Retrospective reception

 Retrospective reviews of the film have been more positive, with many critics now recognizing it as a cornerstone for Nakagawa’s career.

 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade "A", calling it "[a] disquieting morality tale based upon the Buddhist concept of an afterlife".
 Schwartz praised the film's performances, and visuals which he felt 'acted as a lurid study of sin without salvation'.

 In an essay for the Criterion Collection, Chuck Stephens wrote, "Overflowing with brackish ponds of bubbling pus, brain-rattling disjunctions of sound and image, and at times almost dauntingly incomprehensible plot twists and eye-assaulting bouts of brutish montage, Jigoku is more than merely a boundary-pummeling classic of the horror genre—it’s as lurid a study of sin without salvation as the silver screen has ever seen."

 Brett Gallman from Oh, the Horror! praised the film, calling it "a masterpiece in visual and abstract horror".
 Gallman praised the film's performances, eerie score, Nakagawa’s direction, and "vivid color palette".
 HorrorNews.net stated in their review of the film that, "Although this film contains effects that are outdated by modern standards, it is a very powerful story that is based upon the Buddhist belief that sins are atoned for in the afterlife."

 Jigoku has developed a cult following over the years and is now considered a cult classic.

-Legacy

-In 1979, the acclaimed Nikkatsu Roman Porno director Tatsumi Kumashiro remade Jigoku for Toei.